Quindío - Paradise - a wonder menu + Origin Visit, Upcoming Coffees

 Sara also proposed and collaborated on a playlist with Areli that you can find here

 It’s out of all that, and the plenty of the people, landscape, kindness of Quindio that this menu comes.
-In particular, the menu came to be because of Sara’s passion to work together with Melissa and us, with Sara proposing and riffing back and forth with Melissa on her drink ideas.
+In particular, the menu came to be because of Sara’s passion to work together with Melissa and us, with Sara proposing and riffing back and forth with Melissa on our drink ideas.
 We did the same with the names and stories that emerged from Sara’s roots as a kid who grew up in a coffee shop and as part of a coffee farm, and as a lover of this plentiful place called Qundío.

 For the first time, we will be rotating 4 of the drinks through time instead of having them all at once.
 The drink Chocolate en Valle de Cocora will be available for the duration of the menu.